Interlayer and intralayer excitons in AlN/WS$_2$ heterostructure: Methods and computational Details

 Our first-principles calculations are based on DFT and many body perturbation theory (MBPT).
-For DFT structural calculations we have used PBEsol exchange-correlation functional\cite{perdew2008restoring} and DOJO pseudopotentials\cite{van2018pseudodojo} within the \emph{Quantum Espresso} code \cite{QE}.
+For DFT structural calculations we have used PBEsol exchange-correlation functional\cite{perdew2008restoring} and DOJO pseudopotentials\cite{van2018pseudodojo} within the {\it Quantum Espresso} code \cite{QE}.
 Van der Waals corrections \cite{hamada2014van} are applied on top of the PBEsol functional in order to take into account the weak interaction between the layers in the AlN/WS$_2$ heterostructure.

-A ($18\times18\times1$) ${\bf k}$-point mesh and an energy cutoff of 120 Ry have been used.
+A ($24\times24\times1$) ${\bf k}$-point mesh and an energy cutoff of 120 Ry have been used.
 In order to avoid spurious interaction between adjacent images, a supercell of 35.5 Bohr thickness is used and a cutoff on the Coulomb interaction is applied.\cite{rozzi2006} The electronic band structure and optical absorbance spectra are calculated taking into account spin-orbit coupling (SOC), both at the DFT level of approximation and beyond.
 The MBPT simulations are performed using the Yambo code \cite{sangalli2019many}, namely we first corrected the DFT band structure by doing $G_0W_0$ calculations\cite{aryasetiawan1998gw} and then solved the Bethe Salpeter equation (BSE)\cite{strinati1988application} to obtain the optical properties taking into account excitonic and local-field effects as well as the full spinorial nature of the electronic wavefunctions \cite{Marsili_prb2021}.
-The parameters of convergence are the following: 10000 plane waves for the wavefunctions, a ($33 \times 33 \times 1$) {\bf k}-point mesh, both for the exchange and correlation part of the self-energy, 5 Hartree cutoff for the dielectric constant and 500 bands.
-In order to speed up convergence with the number of empty bands, we use the a terminator both in G and W.\cite{bruneval2008accurate} For the calculation of the BSE optical spectrum we have included the 8 highest valence bands and the 8 lowest conduction bands.
+The parameters of convergence are the following: 90~Ry cutoff for the wavefunctions, a ($33 \times 33 \times 1$) {\bf k}-point mesh, both for the exchange and correlation part of the self-energy, 5 Hartree cutoff for the dielectric matrix and 500 bands.
+In order to speed up convergence with the number of empty bands, we use the a terminator both in G and W.\cite{bruneval2008accurate} Note that for W we used the Godby-Needs plasmon pole model\cite{godby1989metal}, which does not based on sum-rules, and therefore it requires a lower number of conduction bands to converge.\cite{stankovski2011g} For the calculation of the BSE optical spectrum we have included the 8 highest valence bands and the 8 lowest conduction bands, and the same k-point sampling of the G$_0$W$_0$ calculations.